alexeygrigorev/mlwiki.org/index.php/Dimensionality_Reduction.md

 ---
-title: "Dimensionality Reduction"
 layout: default
 permalink: /index.php/Dimensionality_Reduction
+tags:
+- dimensionality-reduction
+- feature-selection
+- machine-learning
+title: Dimensionality Reduction
 ---

-# Dimensionality Reduction

 ## Dimensionality Reduction
 This is a technique to reduce the dimensionality of our data sets
 - we have a data set of $\{ \mathbf x_i \}$ of $\mathbf x_i \in \mathbb R^D$ with very large $D$